 A pest control professional will be equipped to destroy the invading colony and set up preventative measures to keep them out of the home.

 Another type of invasive ant throughout southern Canada is the Pharaoh ant.
+Learning how to get rid of pharaoh ants is very essential knowledge for every homeowner.
 This ant is about the same size as the little black ant, but with a yellow to red color dynamic which makes identification simple.
 This species will also build nests and colonies inside of homes, which is why it is crucial to hire a professional to eradicate this species.

 The above three species of ant are the three most common types of ants reported as home invaders throughout wider Canada.
 Control measures pertaining to these ants are difficult, which is why it is of utmost importance to consult an exterminator with ant experience to remedy this potentially overwhelming situation.
 Do-it-yourself measures will not be enough to eradicate an ant invasion and keep them out; allow a professional to completely fix the problem.